 The degree program in Software Engineering is designed to prepare students for entry-level employment in computer software development and to provide preparation for graduate work in software engineering or computer science.
 This curriculum uses as its basis the standard curriculum published by the Association for Computing Machinery (ACM) and the Institute for Electrical and Electronics Engineers (IEEE).

 General education requirements should be selected with care.
-For example, the mathematics and physics requirements of this degree meet general education requirements.
-The major includes mathematics, physics, and computer science requirements as well as the software engineering requirements.
+For example, the mathematics and science requirements of this degree meet liberal arts core requirements.
+The major includes mathematics, science, and computer science requirements as well as the software engineering requirements.